themaddmann/FundCompIIFinalProject/README.md

 # FundCompIIFinalProject
 Welcome to He Knows!
-This game is a top-down perspective, surival horror game.
+This game is a top-down perspective, survival horror game.
 Objective:
 Collect keys to unlock doors and get through the maze.